snkashis/android-docs/src/pages/telemetry/overview/index.md

 ## LocationEngine

 If your application needs location information, the `locationEngine` can help you get this information while also simplifying the process and being flexible enough to use different services.
-The LocationEngine found in the telemetry module now supports the following location providers:
+The `LocationEngine` found in the telemetry module now supports the following location providers:

 - [LOST](https://github.com/mapzen/lost/)
 - Google Play Services
 - Android Location
 - Mock Location Engine

-> **Note:** if you are using our Android Maps SDK, you can also set the locationEngine equal to the `LocationSource.getLocationEngine(this);` and it will use the same location engine used by the maps SDK.
+If you are using our Maps SDK for Android, you can also set the `locationEngine` equal to the `LocationEngine locationEngine = new LocationEngineProvider(this).obtainBestLocationEngineAvailable();`.
+This will obtain the best location engine that is available and the same location engine that is used by the Maps SDK for Android.
 This eliminates the need to create a new locationEngine from scratch.

 ### Getting location updates

 To start off, it's required to either include the mapbox-android-services or copy over the [LostLocationEngine class](https://github.com/mapbox/mapbox-events-android/blob/c4e28e8ec737fbbad543d495b084b5da86cf1b80/liblocation/src/main/java/com/mapbox/android/core/location/LostLocationEngine.java) into your project.
-You'll then want to initialize a new instance of LocationEngine, activate it, and optionally add a location listener.
+You'll then want to initialize a new instance of `LocationEngine`, activate it, and optionally add a location listener.
 Inside the `onConnected` you can begin requesting for location updates or wait for the proper time to do so.

 ```java
 LocationEngine locationEngine = new LocationEngineProvider(this).obtainBestLocationEngineAvailable();